solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

   - Staged Features PDA: writable
   - Vote account: signer

+A bit mask is used as a compressed ordered list of indices.
+This has two main
+benefits:

+- Minimizes transaction size for nodes, requiring only one byte to describe 256 bytes (8 * 32) of data.
+The alternative would be sending `n` number of 32-byte addresses in each instruction.
+- Reduce compute required to search the list of staged features for a matching address.
+The bitmask's format provides the Feature Gate program with the indices it needs to store supported stake without searching through the staged features for a match.

 A `1` bit represents support for a feature.
 For example, for staged features `[A, B, C, D, E, F, G, H]`, if a node wishes to signal support for all features except `E` and `H`, their `u8` value would be 246, or `11110110`.